BluesBaka/BluesBaka.github.io/_posts/2017-02-11-descrete_code.markdown

 An Ode to Atomized Code:

 My heart leaps up when I behold
-The a codebase- clean and dry:
+A codebase- clean and dry:
 To transform inputs, returns, and filenames
 To transform hashes, arrays, and strings,
 To transform into logic bold